williamlegotyler/BonziBuddy_RENEWED/README.md

 For some reason this project gets flagged by a decent amount of antiviruses and antiviruses engines.
 I assume because the script isn't the most organized so im using a bunch of external scripts to interact with the main MASH script so this behaviour may get detected as malware.
 I'll try my best to fix this in future updates.

-# Running on newer windows versions

-As of now still didn't test on modern windows versions, this is developed and tested under windows xp but i can expect what would happen when running it on modern windows: it would be pretty broken as of now.
-Because modern windows has got UAC and other stuff which as of now does not provide a flawless experience.
-So expect this to be able to run flawlessly on modern windows at around version 0.2.0.
-Also apparently yesterday somebody tried it on windows 7 and it had major compatibility issues, mainly with the dependency installer (specifically the installer was not able to modify any file on the system even if executed as an administrator resulting in a broken installation).

 Hope you'll like this project!